 Key Issues

 The table below sets out the key issues and differences as highlighted by the comparison table (4.1 to 8).
 Additional issues have also been identified through Workgroup discussions and these added to the table (4.9 onwards).
-The Workgroup have provided an assessment of each of these issues in order to provide rationale for the approach taken and captured Workgroup members views where relevant on the issues and any impacts on the Relevant Objectives.
+The Workgroup have provided an assessment of each of these issues in order to provide rationale for the approach taken.
+The report also captures Workgroup members’ views where relevant on the issues and any impacts on the Relevant Objectives.